ArkaB-DS/ArkaB-DS.github.io/_pages/projects.md

   <details>
       <summary>Abstract</summary>

-  >In this report, we attempt to understand the problems in asymptotic variance estimation for Adaptive Markov Chain Monte Carlo (AMCMC) and the role of confidence intervals in providing consistent estimation procedures for the asymptotic variance.
-The report is primarily based on [Atchade´ (2012)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.765.8899&rep=rep1&type=pdf).
+  <blockquote>In this report, we attempt to understand the problems in asymptotic variance estimation for Adaptive Markov Chain Monte Carlo (AMCMC) and the
+role of confidence intervals in providing consistent estimation procedures for the asymptotic variance.
+The report is primarily based on [Atchade´ (2012)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.765.8899&rep=rep1&type=pdf).</blockquote>

   </details>